-- (1) A party may make a motion for a judge to review an order under Section 46 of the Children and Family Services Act by filing a notice of motion in chambers. - An agency that seeks a change in placement, access, or services must file a revised agency plan or a new agency plan for the child's care, providing the latest information, updates, changes and additions to the plan, with the agency's affidavit in support of the motion. - (3) A revised agency plan must show the revisions as being underlined or otherwise highlighted.
+- (1) A party may make a motion for a judge to review an order under Section 46 of the Children and Family Services Act by filing a notice of motion in chambers. - (2) An agency must file an affidavit in relation to the motion no less than ten days before the review. - (3) Where the agency seeks a change in placement, access, or services, the agency must file a revised agency plan or a new agency plan for the child's care, providing the latest information, updates, changes and additions to the plan, with the agency's affidavit in support of the motion. - (4) An agency must file an updated agency plan no less than ten days before any scheduled review hearing that is within four months of the deadline for the proceeding, as determined by section 45 of the Children and Family Services Act. - (5) A revised agency plan must show the revisions as being underlined or otherwise highlighted.

-- (4) An agency that takes a child into care after a supervision order is made must make a motion to review the order as soon as practicable but no later than five working days after the child is taken into care or the application is made, whichever is sooner. - (5) A judge who hears a motion to review an order before the expiry of the order may adjourn the review hearing and make a disposition order other than an order for permanent care and custody, within the time limits in subsection 43(4) and 45(1) of the Children and Family Services Act.
+- (6) An agency that takes a child into care after a supervision order is made must make a motion to review the order as soon as practicable but no later than five working days after the child is taken into care or the application is made, whichever is sooner. - (7) A judge who hears a motion to review an order before the expiry of the order may adjourn the review hearing and make a disposition order other than an order for permanent care and custody, within the time limits in subsection 43(4) and 45(1) of the Children and Family Services Act.